Qsen02/My-programs/music player/README.md

 -Users can search and listen to every songs in catalog.

--Users can add songs and delete their own songs.
+-Users can add songs and delete their own songs or like songs but not their own.

 -Users can make playlists, add or remove songs from their playlists and delete playlist.